Network Rail Fibre Optic Cable Anchoring

 - CONTRACTORS : Linbrooke Services Limited

-It has been established that trains that travelling at speed create a local air disturbance around the carriage of the train.
+It has been established that trains travelling at speed create a local air disturbance around the carriage of the train.
 The air disturbance created is known as Drag.

 The Drag force can change air pressures above and below objects that are adjacent to the train.
 This does lead to a uplift force on objects that are adjacent to the train.